 The system customization of Redhat and Ubuntu relaxes the Redhat vs. Ubuntu battle a little.
 That’s because both of the distros provide the same customization.
 You already know that you can customize the appearance of your system from the Gnome Tweak Tool.

 Both Ubuntu and Redhat support another way to customize the computer.
 You can customize your computer from the settings.
 You can modify your desktop, display, color, background, notifications, date-time, privacy, keyboard, mouse, Bluetooth, and many more from here.
 Ubuntu and Redhat offer you to change your computer and make it look and feel in your way.

 10. Redhat vs. Ubuntu: Desktop Environments

 Is Redhat vs. Ubuntu battle still bothering you?
 Okay, don’t worry.
 Let’s check which one supports various desktop environments better, Ubuntu or Redhat?
 Well, both Ubuntu and Redhat come with Gnome as default desktop environments.

 Redhat comes with both Gnome and KDE desktop environments.
 It will give you the option to choose a desktop environment before the installation.
 Besides, Redhat supports more desktop environments, including MATE, Cinnamon, and Xfce as well.
 You can download and install these desktop environments via yum (Yellowdog Updater Modified).

 Meanwhile, from the very beginning, Ubuntu had been using Unity as the desktop environment, which was developed by Canonical Ltd. But the latest version of Ubuntu comes with Gnome as its default desktop environment.
-Moreover, Ubuntu can support other desktop environments like KDE Plasma, Xfce, MATE, LXDE, and Budgie also.
+Moreover, Ubuntu can also support other desktop environments like KDE Plasma, Xfce, MATE, LXDE, and Budgie.

 11. Software Update and System Upgrade